enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 To follow the tech-stack that was already used in other microservices in this project, the TTN-Mock was developed with python, which enabled fast development of a first version.
 The idea of this microservice was to emulate a payload that is congruent to the one that the MQTT broker of TTN would provide.
 To achieve this, an actual uplink message, sent from our microcontroller, was extracted and slightly adapted.
 Specifically, the fields that later would be populated in the script were emptied (device_id, received_at and frm_payload) and the keys identifying the node were replaced with meaningless strings.
 The official documentation of TTN also states, that an additional field ``"simulated": true`` can be set to mark the message accordingly [19].
 This message was then saved into a file called *template.json* to later get loaded by the python script.

 To publish over the MQTT protocol, the widespread library *paho-mqtt* was used.
 It offers an easy-to-use client to authenticate and communicate with a broker.
-The service is fully configurable, meaning which broker and what topic the microservice should publish to can be set over environment variables.
+The service is fully configurable, meaning which broker and what topic the microservice should publish to can be set over environment variables at runtime.

 notes:
 - python dependencies